 Rebecca also wanted to learn the other side of the camera, so she started working behind the scenes as a script supervisor, casting director and first assistant director on independent short films & web series.
 This experience inspired and motivated her further to make the industry her career.
 As a strong believer in creating your own opportunities, it led her to write, direct, produce & edit her own projects.

-Rebecca's first short films, Forever, and Letting Go, toured in 2018 to 2020 through festivals, reaching official selections, semi-finalists, finalist and winning awards.
+Rebecca's first short films, Forever, and Letting Go, toured in 2018 to 2020 through festivals and won awards.
 Her recent short film, Him, released in early 2020 is touring festivals and has already won several awards.

 Rebecca launched her own production company, Bentley Pictures in January 2020.
 The company is focused on stories with messages and has just finished filming their first independent feature film, Kill Me, Heal Me about violence against men.
 The film is about stars Rebecca as the co-lead and she also wrote, directed & co-produced the film.
-This is a topic she is very passionate about and is looking forward to creating further awareness, while also breaking down the stigma surrounding violence against men and mens mental health issues.
+This is a topic she is very passionate about and is looking forward to creating further awareness, while also breaking down the stigma surrounding violence against men and men's mental health issues.